oracle-livelabs/converged/microservices-data-refactoring/extract-smaller-graph/extract-smaller-graph.md

     commit;
     </copy>
     ```
-Once this has been completed you are ready to **proceed to the next lab**.
+Once this has been completed, you are ready to **proceed to the next lab**.

 4. Create the graph using node table `NODES_259_NEW` and edge table `EDGES_259_NEW`.
-Follow the steps from Lab 4, Task 2 to create a graph.
+Follow the steps from Lab 4, Task 2, to create a graph.
 The only difference here is to select the tables `NODES_259_NEW` and `EDGES_259_NEW`.

 ## Task 6: Alternative approach for creation of smaller graphs

-This task is not required if you have followed through Task 1 to Task 5.
+This task is not required if you have followed through with Task 1 to Task 5.

-1. Download the below files from the cloud shell and directly upload the same csv files into DB as followed in Lab 3 -> Task 3.
+1. Download the below files from the cloud shell and directly upload the same CSV files into DB as followed in Lab 3 -> Task 3.

 - `microservices-data-refactoring/livelabs/resources/NODES_259_NEW.csv` - Where we have table names.
 - `microservices-data-refactoring/livelabs/resources/EDGES_259_NEW.csv` - Where we have source(TABLE1) and destination(TABLE2) columns with the edge

 2. Create the graph using node table `NODES_259_NEW` and edge table `EDGES_259_NEW`.
-Follow the steps from Lab 4, Task 2 to create a graph.
+Follow the steps from Lab 4, Task 2, to create a graph.
 The only difference here is to select the tables `NODES_259_NEW` and `EDGES_259_NEW`.

-Once this has been completed you are ready to **proceed to the next lab**.
+Once this has been completed, you are ready to **proceed to the next lab**.

-## Learn More

 ## Acknowledgements

-- **Author** - Praveen Hiremath, Developer Advocate
+* **Author** - Praveen Hiremath, Developer Advocate
-- **Contributors** -  Praveen Hiremath, Developer Advocate
+* **Contributors** -  Praveen Hiremath, Developer Advocate
-- **Last Updated By/Date** - Praveen Hiremath, Developer Advocate, October 2022
+* **Last Updated By/Date** - Praveen Hiremath, Developer Advocate, October 2022